drm/v8-build/README.md

 Running a successful build should render a directory named 'out' containing `icudtl.dat` and `libv8_monolith.a`.

+## Issues?
+Need help?

+Feel free to drop me a note.

 ## License

 You are free to use this piece of software as you please, as long as you